 – Giulia Scarpaleggia

-Pre-order Now or buy it at your local bookstore
+Buy it online or at your local bookstore

-The book will be available everywhere books are sold April 4 but is available for preorder now.
-See the links below for what to find it near you!
+The book is available everywhere books are sold.
+See the links below for where to find it near you!

 Book Events & Talks